saasbook/courseware/scripts/github-repos/README.md

 This script creates a team that include all stundents in the same semester, eg fa23.
 Then creates different child teams for them for the chip10.5.
-At a minimum, you need a CSV file listing all enrolled students with columns 'Email' and 'Team'.
+At a minimum, you need a CSV file listing all enrolled students with columns 'Username' and 'Team'.
 The values in the Team columns should be nonnegative integers identifying teams.

 Org setting: Assume Base permissions is no permission, each students can only access their team repos.